fonoster/routr/SPECS.md

 **Brief Description**

 The EdgePort component is a service that sits at the edge of the network.
-The job of the EdgePort is to receive SIP Messages parse them into protobuf and forward downstream for procesing.
+The job of the EdgePort is to receive SIP Messages parse them into protobuf and forward them downstream for processing.
 A *Routr* network might have multiple EdgePorts.

 **Functional Requirements**

-The following functions are Must have for an implementation of a *EdgePort*:
+The following functions are Must have for an implementation of an *EdgePort*:

 - *Accept SIP Msg* - Accept Messages using as transport UDP, TCP, TLS, WS, and WSS
 - *Accept SIP Msg (Part2)* - Accept Messages on all interfaces
 - *Parse SIP Msg* - Parse Messages into a protobuf
-- *Keep Msg's state* - MUST keep the state until the Message is processed or a timeout occurrs
+- *Keep Msg's state* - MUST keep the state until the Message is processed or a timeout occurs
-- *Reject Msgs from banned IPs* - MUST have a mechanism to indentify and discard unwanted Messages
+- *Reject Msgs from banned IPs* - MUST have a mechanism to identify and discard unwanted Messages
-- *Health Check* - MUST have a mechanism to indentify health of the service
+- *Health Check* - MUST have a mechanism to identify the health of the service
 - *M.E.L.T* - Must be capable of collecting and sending M.E.L.T to external systems

 **Non-functional Requirements**

 The following requirements are important to have for an implementation of an *EdgePort*:

-- *Parsing Time* -  Msg parse time effeciency should < *TBT*
+- *Parsing Time* -  Msg parse time efficiency should < *TBT*
 - *Msg Processed/second* - Should be able to process *TBT* number of Msg per second
 - *Recoverability* - Recover from an unhealthy state

 **Service Configuration**

-The configuration for the *EdgePort* could be represented as a *json* or *yaml* formats, however validation will done as per [https://json-schema.org](https://json-schema.org/learn/getting-started-step-by-step).
-The following example, sumarizes de configuration REQUIRED by the *EdgePort*:
+The configuration for the *EdgePort* could be represented as JSON or YAML formats, however, validation will be done as per [https://json-schema.org](https://json-schema.org/learn/getting-started-step-by-step).
+The following example, summarizes de configuration REQUIRED by the *EdgePort*:

 ```json
 {